 The dissertation should demonstrate the student’s mastery of relevant resources and methods and should make an original contribution to knowledge in the field.
 The originality of a dissertation may consist of the discovery of significant new information or principles of organization, the achievement of a new synthesis, the development of new methods or theories, or the application of established methods to new materials.
 Normally, it is expected that a dissertation will have a single topic, however broadly defined, and that all parts of the dissertation will be interrelated.
 This does not mean that sections of the dissertation cannot constitute essentially discrete units.
 Dissertations in the physical and biological sciences, for example, often present the results of several independent but related experiments.
 Given the diverse nature of the fields in which dissertations are written and the wide variety of topics that are explored, it is impossible to designate an ideal length for the dissertation.
 Clearly, however, a long dissertation is not necessarily a better one.
 The value of a dissertation ultimately depends on the quality of its thought and the clarity of its exposition.
 In consultation with their faculty advisors and the Director of Graduate Studies, students should give serious thought to the scale of proposed dissertation topics.
 There should be a reasonable expectation that the project can be completed in two to three years.

-The dissertation may be presented as a single monograph as a major publication or as (typically) a minimum of three first-authored scientific papers.
+The dissertation may be presented as a single monograph as a major publication or as (typically) a minimum of three first- authored scientific papers.
 One or more of the papers should be published, accepted for publication or be in submission.
 The collected paper option does not imply that any combination of papers would be acceptable.
-For example, three papers related to background material (review papers), or three papers that reported associations of three unrelated exposures, or three papers of the same exposure but reporting different outcome would not be acceptable.
+For example, three papers related to background material (review papers), or three papers that reported associations of three unrelated exposures, or three papers of the same exposure but reporting different outcomes would not be acceptable.
 Rather it is expected that the papers represent a cohesive, coherent and integrated body of work.
 For example, one paper might be a systematic review and meta-analysis of the topic, another might develop a new methodological approach and the third might apply those new methods to an area of current public health interest.
 In the collected paper option, the final thesis must include introductory and discussion chapters to introduce, summarize and integrate the published papers.

 There will be a minimum of three readers, one of whom is at YSPH, the second reader can be from YSPH or another Yale department.
 Both readers must hold a Graduate School appointment and should include at least one senior faculty member.
 A third reader must be selected from outside the University.
 All readers must be recognized authorities in the area of the dissertation.
 The outside reader must submit a curriculum vitae for review by the Graduate Studies Executive Committee.
-The outside reader should be an individual who has not co-authored a publication(s) with members of the student’s Dissertation Advisory Committee and/or the student within the preceding three years.
+The outside reader must be an individual who has not co-authored a publication(s) with members of the student’s Dissertation Advisory Committee and/or the student within the preceding three years.
 However, this restriction does not apply to mega-multi-authored publications.
 Members of the Dissertation Advisory Committee are not eligible to serve as readers.
 After the completed readers’ reports are received by the Graduate School, they are reviewed by the DGS and the Graduate Studies Executive Committee prior to making a School of Public Health recommendation to the Graduate School that the degree be awarded.
 The DAC may be asked to comment on the readers’ reports before recommendations are made to the Graduate School.